Leather Education & Community Links:

 For example, if both agree that bondage is to be part of a scene, use of a blindfold could be discussed as an option and if not mutually agreed to, the use of a blindfold would be a limit and unacceptable to use within the context of that specific scene.

 Feedback lets others know how the action feels and whether it is within the range of things that are acceptable.
 The use of a safe word or safe sign (agreed to during negotiation) can be used to adjust or stop the scene.
 For example a submissive that feels they cannot go on or is having a problem with a restraint that is too tight may say “Please, halt sir” or Please, check … sir.”
 Additionally the submissive’s body language, physiological responses and changing attitude provide non-verbal feedback to the dominant to continue, accelerate, slow down or end the activity.

-Types of BDSM Play:
+Types of Kink and BDSM Play:

 - Bondage – consensual tying, binding, or restraining of a person for erotic, aesthetic, and/or psychological pleasure.
 Scarves, rope, cuffs, or tape may be used.
 Bondage can range from lightly tying hands together to creating elaborate rope harnesses and suspension.